-A VFX Compositor is the 3D artist saddled with the job of creating realistic effects by combining both live action and computer generated images to form a single believable scene.
-A VFX Compositor is about the most important person that would work on an VFX short, film or a television commercial that makes use of a lot of VFX.
+A VFX Compositor is a 3D artist saddled with the job of creating realistic effects by combining both live action and computer-generated images to form a single believable scene.
+A VFX Compositor is about the most important person that would work on a VFX short, film or a television commercial that makes use of a lot of VFX.

 - Detail Orientation.

 The more detail oriented a student is, the more the student’s chances of succeeding as a VFX Compositor.
 Being detail oriented is all about being aware of the little drops that make the mighty ocean as against just taking in the big picture at surface level.
 Being Detail oriented involves double checking your work over and over, every frame, every light information, every angle, every render pass, every shadow.
 You have to be able to see what the viewer would not see in a single glance.

 To be a prominent VFX Compositor, you have to understand how the camera works and how camera images differ from simulated images.
 You have to understand the digital camera sensors, the camera exposure, aperture, ISO, shutter speed, depth of field, camera lenses focal length and aperture, white balance, camera autofocus, bit depth, sharpness, image noise, dynamic range, and sensor sizes.
 You also need to understand how digital cameras differ from the human eye.
 You need to understand how camera sensor sizes influence photography.
 The more in-depth a student knows about photography, the better his chances of being a good VFX Compositor.

 - Photographic Eye training.